CardinalPath/gas/README.rst

 Hooks are a handy feature if you want to monitor or change values of a call to one of the function from _gaq.
-You can use it as a filter to lowercase values, or to trigger events to another tool evrytime a pageView is fired.
+You can use it as a filter to lowercase values, or to trigger events to another tool every time a pageView is fired.
 You can assign multiple Hooks.

 ::